wdevore/Ranger-Sack/README.md

     applications/
         ranger_particles/
         rocket/
+        2048/
 ```
 *Ranger_particles* is a hand built HTML/CSS application that uses **Sack** to display the particles.
 The application itself is not complete meaning you can only save to local-storage.
 There is code to save to the GDrive but it hasn't been completely wired up.
 I know the GDrive code works because it is used in the [SpritePatch]() application to save and load sprite sheets.

 *RangerRocket* is a demonstration of complex Node usage.
 In there you will find examples on how to map between "world-space" and "node-space" in order to handle particle placing and collision detection.
 It also shows the proper way of handling key presses.

+*2048* is a 2048 clone.
+This application demonstrates a complete game from start to finish.
+It contains: Loading resources (images and local-storage), Animations and game logic.
+However, it isn't a good representation of how to code a gui. **Sack** currently lacks a UI-Kit so everything is hand rolled.
+It has several new--more modern--widgets: *ButtonWidget*, *PopupWidget* and *SlidePanel*.
+They are crude and don't represent a typical UI-kit by even a longshot.
+Depending on your needs you may want to use HTML/CSS.

 #### Unit tests
 There are many unit tests.
 Some are non-visual but many are visual.
 The original unit tests have all of the non-visual tests, for example, pooling and affine transformations; and they are a bit outdated so use with caution.